 There are three ways in which such Candidates can become Members of MCC.

 Playing Members appear in a minimum number of MCC matches - probably ten, spread across two consecutive years.
-(Playing Candidates need to be under 40, and capable of playing to a strong club 1st XI standard.)
+(Playing Candidates need to be aged between 16 and 40, and capable of playing to a strong club 1st XI standard.)

 Both men and women are equally welcome to become MCC Members and, with the Club's women's teams having an increasingly active playing programme, it is becoming easier, year by year, for women to join MCC, comparatively quickly, as Playing Members.

 Out-Match Members, appearing in the same number of MCC matches over the same period.
 Out-Match Members do not receive the right to watch matches at Lord's though and, accordingly, pay a low annual subscription.

 Ordinary Members of MCC start as Candidates and are placed on the Waiting List.
 However, this is a particularly long one, as the number of people wanting to join MCC always exceeds the number of vacancies that become available.

 Therefore an Ordinary Candidate currently has to wait approximately twenty seven years before becoming a Full Member of MCC (although he or she should be given an opportunity to become an Associate Member long before then).

 All Candidates for MCC membership must be aged at least sixteen before being nominated.

 They must be proposed, seconded and sponsored by Full (or Senior) Members of MCC and each application needs to be endorsed by either: a current member of the MCC Committee; a current member of an MCC sub-committee; or a current Area Representative appointed by the MCC Committee to assist in the organisation of its out-match playing programme.